Cleared Traditional

 Risk

 K233655 is an FDA 510(k) clearance for the Lingo Glucose System.
-This device is classified as a Integrated Continuous Glucose Monitor For Non-intensive Glucose Monitoring, Over-the-counter (Class II - Special Controls, product code SAF).
+Classified as Integrated Continuous Glucose Monitor For Non-intensive Glucose Monitoring, Over-the-counter (product code SAF), Class II - Special Controls.

 Submission Details